jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 In the ancient past, Jewish prophets used metaphysics to make predictions about future events using their intuition, which allowed them to tap into their metaphysical society-organism.
 They would have an intuitional (aethereal) dream about a future event that might or might not happen.

-The problem with the ancient method is that the dream of the future event exists solely in the metaphysical ~~dimension~~ domain.
+The problem with the ancient method is that the dream of the future event exists solely in the metaphysical domain.
 It might not cross over onto physical reality, leading to some predictions that do not come true.

 Our [prediction system](/social/cycles/predictions) provides a more scientific and realistic way of making predictions by plotting both the **metaphysical behavior** of each society-organism and the **actual physical events** that really happen.